Equipos de intervención

 - Coordination of response to disaster victim identification through a wide network of international experts and laboratories.

 The first IRT was deployed in October 2002 to Indonesia following a terrorist bombing in Bali.
-To date, more than 80 teams have been deployed to countries across the world.
+As of April 2016, a total of 109 teams have been deployed to countries across the world.